GmodNET/GmodDotNet/README.md

-Gmod.NET is Garry's Mod Module/Plugin loader for C# and other .NET languages which runs across all platforms (Windows, Linux, MacOs).
-Gmod.NET allows you to develop Garry's Mod extensions without need to close or reload your game or server.
+Gmod.NET is Garry's Mod Module/Plugin loader for C# and other .NET languages which runs across all platforms (Windows, Linux, Mac Os).
+Gmod.NET allows you to develop cross-platform Garry's Mod extensions without need to close or reload your game or server.

 ## Similar projects